appsquickly/typhoon/README.md

 # Description

 A new dependency injection container for Objective-C. Light-weight, yet full-featured.
+First visit?
+Check out the <a href="http://www.typhoonframework.org/">website</a>.

 Typhoon is nice on Xcode, even better with . . .